 - Put Agreements in Writing

 - Give Effective Feedback

 - Foster Ongoing Relationships

-Tanya Gold (she/they) is a book editor, writing coach, translator, and literary omnivore.
-She has been in publishing for about 20 years, and has worked on all kinds of cool books.
-These days, she works on fiction, memoir, graphic novels, interactive stories, and poetry.
-She also offers coaching and courses for editors.
-It has been suggested that she reads too much for her own good.
+Tanya Gold (they/them) is a book editor, writing coach, translator, and literary omnivore.
+They have been in publishing for about 20 years, and have worked on all kinds of cool books.
+These days, they work on fiction, memoir, graphic novels, interactive stories, and poetry.
+They also offer coaching and courses for editors.
+It has been suggested that they read too much for their own good.
 This might be true.